Patience

 When she does call, the timing is terrible.
 Patience.

-People think I should quit.
+People think I should walk away from all of this.
 Patience.

 God doesn’t make Himself empirically provable.
 Patience.